Parenting is an increasingly complex job. It’s layered with important responsibilities one of…

 For many people, the idea of entering a crowded room and chatting up coworkers or strangers at a party, exchanging gifts with friends, traveling from home, or attending large family gatherings can produce intense anxiety, depression, or both.

 Holiday parties are a common stressor, and they can be terrifying for people with anxiety disorders, particularly those who have social anxiety disorder.
 They may try anything to avoid such activities, but avoidance will only perpetuate fear.
+Although some report that the holidays lift their spirits, many people say that the holiday season makes them feel very or a bit more anxious or depressed.

 - Listen to "Myths and Realities of the Holiday Blues" podcast